microsoft/aroworkshop/_entries/03-02 deployment.md

 ![UI Create Project](/media/managedlab/6-ostoy-newproj.png)

+### Download YAML configuration

-**Step 2:** Download the Kubernetes deployment object yamls from the following locations to your local drive in a directory of your choosing (just remember where you placed them for the next step).
+Download the Kubernetes deployment object yamls from the following locations to your local drive in a directory of your choosing (just remember where you placed them for the next step).
 Feel free to open them up and take a look at what we will be deploying.
 For simplicity of this lab we have placed all the Kubernetes objects we are deploying in one "all-in-one" yaml file.
 Though in reality there are benefits to separating these out into individual yaml files.

 [ostoy-fe-deployment.yaml](/yaml/ostoy-fe-deployment.yaml)

 [ostoy-microservice-deployment.yaml](/yaml/ostoy-microservice-deployment.yaml)

-**Step 3:** Deploy the backend microservice.
+### Deploy backend microservice

 The microservice application serves internal web requests and returns a JSON object containing the current hostname and a randomly generated color string.